MicrosoftDocs/visualstudio-docs/docs/debugger/debug-with-copilot.md

 ## Get AI assistance for auto insights

-In addition to interactive debugging assistance, Copilot provides detailed information in the CPU Usage auto insights.
-It provides information and insights for specific methods and properties, such as `String.Concat` and many other methods.
+In addition to interactive debugging assistance, Copilot provides detailed information in the CPU Usage [Auto Insights](../profiling/cpu-insights.md).
+It provides information and insights related to a set of specific performance insights.
 With Copilot, ask questions about functions on the identified hot paths in your code, which can help you produce more efficient or cost-effective code.

 When the CPU Usage tool provides auto insights in the Top Insights section, select **Ask Copilot** to learn from Copilot and start asking questions.